kazurayam/KS_SendRequestWithRetryKeyword/docs/index.md

     Listening on http://localhost:3000/

 That’s it.
 The server is up.
-Now, you can get access to the naughty URL:
+Now, you should be able to get access to the naughty URL:

 -   <http://localhost:3000/naughty>